|

 causes in Israel Mr and Mrs Gilbert founded the Arthur and Rosalinde

-Gilbert Centre for the Advancement of Scientific Research, have
+Gilbert Centre for the Advancement of Scientific Research, built

-built the first student dormitory, in memory of the Israeli athletes
+the first student dormitory, in memory of the Israeli athletes who

-who were killed at the Munich Olympic Games, and are erecting a
+were killed at the Munich Olympic Games, and erected a building

-building at the Hebrew University in Jerusalem for the teaching
+at the Hebrew University in Jerusalem for the teaching of overseas

 Sir

-Arthur is rightly proud of the magnificent collection of works of
+Arthur was rightly proud of the magnificent collection of works

-art which he began in the 1960s.
-There are some 800 objects, essentially
+of art which he began in the 1960s.
+There are some 800 objects,

-in three separate collections.
-English and Continental silver, now
+essentially in three separate collections.
+English and Continental

-comprising over 200 pieces, European gold snuff boxes and Italian
+silver, now comprising over 200 pieces, European gold snuff boxes

-mosaics.
-In each of these fields the collection is among the most
+and Italian mosaics.
+In each of these fields the collection is among

-distinguished in the world and its gift to the British nation in
+the most distinguished in the world and its gift to the British

-1996 is one of the most generous ever made.
-When he heard of the
+nation in 1996 is one of the most generous ever made.
+When he heard

-ambitious and imaginative plans for Somerset House including turning
+of the ambitious and imaginative plans for Somerset House including

-the Great Court into a concert area Arthur Gilbert said: "This enthralled
+turning the Great Court into a concert area Arthur Gilbert said:

-me and enticed me to choose Somerset House because it would become
+"This enthralled me and enticed me to choose Somerset House because

 Arthur